firatgoktepe/Content-Management-App/README.md

 - Front-end: React, Typescript and Redux
 - Back-end: A sample API(db.json) with local server built by "json-server" library
-- Unit and Integration Testing with "testing-library" and Jest
+- Unit and Integration Tests using "testing-library" and Jest

 ## Screenshot Video